george-stoica/atlassian-mcp-server/README.md

 ### Jira Tools

-- `search_jira_tickets`: Search tickets with flexible filters (assignee, creator, project, status, created/updated date range)
+- `search_jira_tickets`: Search tickets with flexible filters (assignee, creator, project, status, created/updated date range, text search in summary/description)
 - `get_jira_tickets_by_assignee`: Get tickets by assignee with optional date filtering
 - `get_jira_tickets_by_creator`: Get tickets by creator with optional date filtering
 - `get_jira_tickets_in_timeframe`: Get tickets created within a specific time frame
+- `search_jira_tickets_by_text`: Search for tickets by text in summary or description
 - `get_ticket_by_key`: Retrieve a specific ticket by key

 ### Confluence Tools